Understanding a few basics about physics for scuba diving will keep you safe underwater. This includes Boyle’s Law

-Now lift both buckets up, one in each hand.
+Now lift both buckets up with one in each hand.

-If you tried this experiment, you probably found it quite difficult to lift the water-filled bucket.
-Whereas, the air-filled bucket would be easy to lift.
+If you try this experiment you probably found it quite difficult to lift the water-filled bucket.
+Whereas the air-filled bucket would be easy to lift.

 Water is nearly 800 times heavier than air at sea level

 Water is nearly 800 (or 784 to be exact) times more dense than air at sea level.
-And the deeper you go underwater, the heavier water gets.
+And the deeper you dive down the heavier water gets.

-For example, at 10 metres (33 feet) water is at two bars of pressure or ‘two atmospheres.’
-Where one atmosphere (or atmospheric pressure) is the pressure we experience at sea level on land.
+For example, at 10 metres (33 feet) water is at two bars of pressure or ‘two atmospheres‘.
+That’s twice the amount of pressure than you experience on land, where one atmosphere (or atmospheric pressure) is the pressure we experience at on land at sea level.

 Going deeper – the water around you gets heavier